enricopisoni/SHERPA-city/README.md

 Adapt the paths in the config file "NO2_atlas_config.R":
 - The path to city_list.txt
-- The path to the folder with the OpenTransportMap data
+- The path to the folder with the OpenTransportMap data.
+This is a gigantic dataset, not available on github.
+The files were downloaded from http://www.opentransportmap.info/download/.
+This can be automated.
+The AADT (anual average daily traffic) data in the original shp files were scaled to mach the GAINS national totals.
+The trafficvol field underestimates national totals.
+- The source kernels location.
+This is also a big data set with a source kernel (concentration around a 1 kg/hour source, 4 by 4 km and a resolution of 20 meters).
+The kernels were calculated with IFDM.

 ### OpenTransportMap data